cstubben/nmbcc/README.md

 ![Aquilegia NM county map](/cstubben/nmbcc/raw/master/plots/aq_plots.png)

-All the functions have a species option to download or plot a specific species and we are currently working on completing a `nmbcc` package with full details and help pages.
+All the functions have a species option to download or plot a specific species.
+Also, the data provider key is an option that can also be changed, for example, to download collections of A. chrysantha from two Arizona herbaria, use the provder keys 318 and 269 (and search GBIF for additional data publisher IDs).

 	yucca <- nmbcc("Yucca", sp = "elata" , TRUE)
 	plot(aq, sp="chrysantha", pal="YlOrBr")
+        az <- nmbcc("Aquilegia", sp="chrysantha", TRUE, provider= c(318, 269))

 Finally, you can plot different points for each species or separate county maps using a loop.